 an unknown reason you can use the toggle on/off to reset the interface.

-A multi pass initialisation sequence has been added to help settle
+A single pass initialisation sequence helps settle

 the Windows audio out interface and also exercise the ButtKicker